yakoval88/Test-Project1/README.md

 3. In english version (new window) go to online banking and choose Leumi Israel online
 4. Fill up account login with any data
 5. On login failure take a screenshot of the page

+The main file is TestLogin.java.
+Base class could be found in Base.jase